ilund3/AHA-ChatGPT-App/README.md

 **Refreshing in ChatGPT:**
 After making changes:
-1. If you changed widget HTML/logo: Just trigger the tool again in ChatGPT (it will use the updated files)
+1. If you changed `guidelines.json`: Just trigger the tool again in ChatGPT (it will use the updated data)
-2. If you changed server.js: Restart the server, then ChatGPT should pick up changes on the next tool call
+2. If you changed `server.js`: Restart the server, then ChatGPT should pick up changes on the next tool call
-3. If the widget seems cached: Try closing and reopening the ChatGPT chat or refreshing the page

 ### Development Commands